christopherk26/ai-text-detector/README.md

 # Note: See the slideshow PDF in the root directory.
+There is also the text examples given in the root directory in a PDF.

 # AI Text Detector